brooklynrail/brooklynrail-platform/content/events/2020/11/poetry-for-the-pandemic.md

 event_platform:
   - zoom
 ---
+{{< image media="2020/11/poetry-for-the-pandemic-theater-of-war" size="xl" >}}

 An evening of readings and a dialogue among distinguished poets and young poets of tomorrow— a chorus of diverse voices exploring the transformative power of words.

 Presented by the [Alliance for Young Artists & Writers](https://www.artandwriting.org/) and [Theater of War Productions.](https://theaterofwar.com/)

 Featuring:

-Dr. Joshua Bennett, Facilitator

-Mahogany L. Browne

-Juan Felipe Herrera, US Poet Laureate 2015–2017

-Molly McCully Brown

-Patricia Smith

-and special guests: Tracie Thoms and Bill Murray
+Dr. Joshua Bennett (Facilitator), Mahogany L. Browne, Juan Felipe Herrera (US Poet Laureate 2015–2017), Molly McCully Brown, Patricia Smith, and special guests: Tracie Thoms and Bill Murray

 [The Class of 2020 National Student Poets:](https://www.artandwriting.org/programs/national-student-poets-program/) Maddie Dietz, Manasi Garg, Isabella Ramirez, Ethan Wang, and Anthony John Wiles, Jr. and alumni of the National Student Poets Program.